StevenBoscarine/jboss-javaee6-webapp/readme.txt

   ./asadmin start-database
   ./asadmin start-domain domain1

+ NOTE:
+ NetBeans will start the Derby database automatically when it starts GlassFish.

  Now you can either deploy the target/jboss-javaee6-webapp-src.war through the web-based GlassFish admininstration console, or you can again use asadmin: